Return of Title IV Funds

 When the amount of federal aid that must be returned is calculated, it is assigned to the relevant aid programs (when applicable) in the following order:

-3. Federal Direct PLUS Loan
+3. Direct PLUS Loans (parent or graduate)

 Note: any amount that a student must return to a Federal Direct Loan program is handled simply by allowing the student to repay those loans.
 Additionally, no return amounts will ever be assigned to the Federal Work Study Program.